Craterus

 Right Hand of Alexander

-Craterus was one of the most illustrious generals under Alexander the Great and his dearest friend, next to Hephaestion.
+Craterus was one of the most illustrious generals under Alexander the Great and his dearest friend, second only to Hephaestion.

 To the soldiers in Alexander’s army, he served as a straightforward, stalwart commander, deeply committed to practical military matters.
 For Alexander himself, he was more than just a skilled officer; he was, by many accounts, his most strictly valued friend and confidant.